rdkcentral/Thunder/docs/utils/time.md

 ## Date and time conversion options

 The external representation of time is a string formatted in a predefined pattern unless a single integer valued element is represented.
 Such patterns are intrinsically applied for the various conversions methods made available.
+It allows users to conveniently convert 'From' one representation 'To' another by using correspondingly named methods.
 Among such conversions are the [RFC2311](https://www.rfc-editor.org/rfc/rfc2311) time and date specification, [RFC1036](https://www.rfc-editor.org/rfc/rfc1036) date specification, the [ISO8601]() date and time formats, and, [ANSI](https://webstore.ansi.org/standards/incits/ansiincits301997) date representation.

-Users that are interested in a format other than any provided by the Gregorian calendar representations can use *clock ticks*.
+Users that are interested in a format other than any provided by the Gregorian calendar representations may use *clock ticks*.
 Ticks are merely a conversion unit given from the multiplication of a constant value and the milliseconds value.
 Historically, it was a measure of runtime code execution on a CPU.
 Thunder has defined the multiplier constant equal to 1000.

 Although most people typically work with a Gregorian scheme time values can be easily converted to [Julian calendar](https://en.wikipedia.org/wiki/Julian_calendar) representation, and, back.
 With its corresponding [Julian days](https://en.wikipedia.org/wiki/Julian_day) being analogous to elapsed seconds since the epoch of Unix time.